Chapter 19.122 RCW

 ReportEffective date2011 c 263: See notes following RCW 19.122.010.

-Excavation without a valid excavation confirmation codePenalty.
+Excavation without an excavation confirmation codePenalty.

 Violation of RCW 19.122.090Affirmative defense.